-Walk in tubs allow the bather to sit at about chair height while taking an actual bath.
+Another solution is to install a walk in tub, which come in a variety of styles and sizes to accommodate a wide range of needs.
+In general, walk in tubs allow the bather to sit at about chair height while taking an actual bath.
 Instead of having to step high to get into a bathtub, the step-in is usually only about 5" or 6" high.
-This type of tub can let someone bath more independently, while at the same time lowering the risk of slips and falls.

 AmeriGlide has the best deals around on walk in tubs for the elderly or mobility-impaired.
 Call our experts now to learn more.